vadimsj/redland-renovations/testing.md

   - The contact form allows visitors to leave their own contact details and to submit messages directly.

-  - Below the contact form, there is a footer with the company's address.
+  - Below the contact form, there is a footer with the company's registered address.

 <br>